tschmenger/histogrammer.py/README.md

 export PATH=$PATH:~/.histogrammer
 ```
 You can then call the script from anywhere on your system by typing **histogrammer**.
 More information on that can be found ![here](https://linuxize.com/post/how-to-add-directory-to-path-in-linux/).

-# Future Plans
-Currently the script does not handle single bins with > 90% very well.
-A future release will check for this and shrink down the resulting bar size, being more acceptable for most screen widths.